skrub-data/skrubview/README.md

+# This repository has been archived

+The functionality has now been integrated into the [skrub](https://github.com/skrub-data/skrub) Python library.
+See the `skrub` documentation and in particular the `TableReport` class.

 # Prototyping dataframe visualization tools

 This package exists to experiment with ideas and features that could be included in [skrub](https://github.com/skrub-data/skrub).